-Course selections must constitute or support a generally recognized or identifiable focus area in science, engineering, or mathematics, for example, bioengineering or engineering physics.
+Course selections must constitute or support a generally recognized or identifiable focus area in science, engineering, or mathematics, for example, robotics or engineering physics.
+At least three credit hours in this group must be selected from BME, CHE, CIE, CPE, EGR, ELE, EVE, or MEE.